 SVP is coordinated by Claremont McKenna College.
-Second-semester sophomores, juniors, and seniors from any of the Claremont Colleges are eligible to apply, although non-CMC applicants should check with their home campus off-campus study office before applying.
-Applicants must have a minimum 9.0 cumulative GPA.
+Second-semester sophomores, all juniors, and first-semester seniors from any of the Claremont Colleges are eligible to apply, although non-CMC applicants should check with their home campus off-campus study office before applying.
+Applicants must have a minimum 3.0 cumulative GPA.
 Successful completion of ECON 50 CM or an equivalent course is required, but we will consider exceptions on a case-by-case basis.
-Applications are accepted at the beginning of every semester.
-Students who successfully complete the written application will be invited to interview with the SVP selection committee.
+Applications open at the beginning of every semester and are usually due mid-semester.